 Students enrolled at Emily Carr who wish to register for courses at another post-secondary institute must obtain a Letter of Permission from Student Services prior to enrolment.

 There is a nap area for students located in the Student Wellness Lounge D2392

 The Emily Carr Students’ Union (ECSU) is independent of the institution and is here to help students by providing advocacy, events, clubs and services.
 As a vital source to all things Emily Carr, the ECSU helps facilitate your path and enhance your time here at school.
 They also create opportunities for students to meaningfully engage with the University Deans and administrators.
 The Emily Carr students’ Union creates an active student hub on campus and make students’ lives easier.
 Learn more at ecsu.ca.

 Students are expected to make regular progress toward the completion of their degree.
 Occasionally students find that circumstances prevent them from continuing (e.g. medical, financial or personal) in the next semester.
 In such cases a student may apply for a leave of absence by submitting a Leave of Absence Request form to Student Services.
 A leave may be granted by the Registrar for up to one year, in which case a student is guaranteed a space in his/her program upon return.
-Students who find it necessary to remain away from studies at Emily Carr for more than one year may be required to reapply for admission with a portfolio.
+Students who find it necessary to remain away from studies at Emily Carr for more than one year will be required to reapply for admission.
 Request forms are available on the website under Student Services > Forms.